radleyle/biomass-gasification-for-hydrogen-production/open-deep-search/README_open_access_rag.md

 - `open_access_training_data/training_summary_YYYYMMDD_HHMMSS.json`

 ### Search Results
-- `query_results/` directory contains individual search results
+- `deep_search_results/` directory contains individual search results
-- Each file named with timestamp and query description
+- **Filenames now start with the gasification technology, then the yield type, then the rest of the query.**
+  - Example: `steam_gasification_hydrogen_yield_including_tables_or_quantitative_results_if_available.md`
+  - This makes it easy to identify the technology and yield type at a glance.

 ## Source Prioritization